Nature Summer Camp 2023

 Parents must provide documentation from the camper’s health care providers regarding the camper’s allergy prior to the beginning of camp or as soon as possible after diagnosis.
 The health care provider should be the allergist or similar specialist to the extent that the camper has such a provider.
 In the case of a food allergy, provide a list of foods/ingredients the camper child must avoid.

-In addition: if your child has a severe allergy, parents are responsible to:
+In addition: if your child has a severe allergy or severe asthma, parents are responsible to:

-- Provide the camp with up-to-date medication (epinephrine auto-injector), medication orders from a licensed health care provider and parent/guardian consent forms for medication administration.
+- Provide the camp with up-to-date medication (epinephrine auto-injector or inhaler), medication orders from a licensed health care provider and parent/guardian consent forms for medication administration.

 - Provide the camp with a way to reach you at all times or an available local emergency contact.

-- Provide the Health Care Supervisor with any changes in your camper’s allergy status as soon as they occur.
+- Provide the Health Care Supervisor with any changes in your camper’s allergy or asthma status as soon as they occur.

-- Educate your child about her/his allergy: importance of avoiding allergens, symptoms of a reaction and how to communicate to an adult if they think a reaction is starting.
+- Educate your child about their allergy or asthma: importance of avoiding allergens, symptoms of a reaction and how to communicate to an adult if they think a reaction is starting.

 Camper Requirements

-In addition, your child must be able to wear a mask when appropriate, and be capable of being able to thoroughly wash their hands, and maintain social distancing requirements.
+In addition, your child must be able to wear a mask when appropriate, and be capable of being able to thoroughly wash their hands, and maintain social distancing requirements as directed by their counselors.

 Safety and Behavior Policy

 One of our primary goals at the Hitchcock Center is to provide a safe and positive environment for all of the children who participate in our programs, all of the time.
-At day camp, it is not possible for us to work one-on-one with children with behavioral difficulties.
-We have designed a general policy to be used with all camp children.
-There can be no exceptions to this policy.
+We cannot work one-on-one with children with behavioral difficulties.
+We have designed a general policy to be used with all campers.
 We will handle disruptive and aggressive behavior (hitting, bad language, disrespect to other children or to staff, etc.) as follows:

 - If there is one incident, the parent will be informed.